Idea #22529: Support the (proto)DUNE DFO Model in artdaq

 The goal is to keep the existing behavior the same, and provide some organizational changes to the TokenReceiver code to allow for changes later, if needed.

-#5 Updated by Kurt Biery about 1 month ago
+#5 Updated by Kurt Biery 3 months ago

 Is there an explanation of RoutingMasterMode::RouteBySendCount anywhere?

 I'm not sure why the tokens for a given rank need to be as large as the number of senders (https://cdcvs.fnal.gov/redmine/projects/artdaq/repository/revisions/develop/entry/artdaq/Application/RoutingMasterCore.cc#L652), and I'm trying to understand if I need to pass in the number of senders to TokenReceiver.

 #6 Updated by Eric Flumerfelt 3 months ago